Wealth Tax

 Wealth eroded by the tax

-over ten years vs an untaxed portfolio
+over ten years vs no wealth tax

 Year 10 wealth